al6x/profit_hunting/tail/readme.md

 ### Goal

-Estimate left and right tails for stock log returns, for 1d, 30d, 365d periods and volatility levels, from historical data.
+Estimate left and right tails for stock log returns, for 1d, 30d, 365d periods, from historical data.

 Normal US NYSE+NASDAQ stock only, no penny stock like AMEX or OTC.